cyyynthia/catgirlvillage/README.md

 ## Legal notice
 This modpack is licensed under the Mozilla Public License version 2.0.
 This exclusively concerns:
-- Documentation, configuration, scripts, and any other software or document specific to this modpack
+- Documentation, configuration, scripts, and any other software or otherwise original creation specific to this modpack
 - The "curation work" put into this modpack

-All mods, resource packs, data packs, and shader packs included in this modpack remain the property of their respective owners.
+All mods, resource packs, data packs, and shader packs included in this modpack remain the property of their respective owners and are redistributed in compliance with applicable terms.

 ### Redistribution permissions
 <!-- GENERATED PERMISSION LIST START -->